EdenRidgway/XY-Wifi-Clock/Readme.md

 | Down    | Decrease Brightness         | Display Alarms                           |
 | Set     | Show the Clock's IP Address | Turn on/off the hotspot                  |

-###  Changes from Fork of EdenRidgway XY-Wifi-Clock Project

-The main change is to enable use of the DS1307 real-time clock chip.
-This allows the clock to be used when a wifi connection is unavailable.

-Other changes are:
-* Add long-press functionality to the UP and DOWN buttons.
-Long-pressing the UP button displays the current date.
-Long-pressing the DOWN button displays currently enabled alarms.
-Alarms that will occur later today or tomorrow blink twice.
-* Use the two LEDs on the top of the clock board.
-The blue LED is simply a power-on indication.
-The red LED displays network connection status.
-If the clock is connected to wifi and a successful NTP time fetch has occurred, the LED will light continuously.
-If the clock is connected to wifi but NTP is unavailable or has failed a periodic update, the LED will blink.
-* Add an alarm buzzer.
-If selected on the config page, the buzzer will sound at the alarm time.
-It will turn off if the web config page is fetched by a browser.
-It will also turn off if an external alarm silence switch is installed.
-The silence switch is a momentary normally open pushbutton that is connected between the KEY pad on the small 90 degree daughter board and ground.
-Finally, the buzzer will turn off after a 5 minute timeout.
-* Add an external AM/PM LED.
-The "dots" on the clock display aren't that great for displaying AM/PM, as talked about in the discussion.
-The rightmost dot would be ideal, but it doesn't appear to be connected on the PWB.
-An external LED can be added between the PIN2 pad and ground.
-The drive for the LED is one of the pulse-width modulated outputs of the ESP8285.
-The duty cycle of the pulse is varied when the display brightness changes, so the external LED brightness varies.
-* The number of alarms was changed from 6 to 7 so as to be able to have a unique alarm for each day of the week.
-* The web config page has more options for clock format, date format, alarm sound, auto-brightness enable and individual alarm enable.
-* A new file, XY-Wifi-Clock.h was added that allows for changing various constants used in the program.
-Read the comments to see what can be modified.

-Using the DS1307 clock chip changes the way the clock works.
-Previously, the clock had to have a wifi connection to work.
-Now it doesn't.
-The clock always tries to connect to wifi at power-up, but only for 15 seconds.
-If wifi can't connect, the clock chip time is used.
-The 15 second time can be changed in the XY-Wifi-Clock.h file.
-Whenever a successful NTP clock update occures, the clock chip time is reset.
-Note that a CR927 battery must be installed for the clock to maintain time without power.

-One other change is to easily allow changing the wifi connection.
-If you hold the SET button down for 5 seconds during power-up, the currently saved wifi connection is erased and the XY-Clock hotspot is activated.
-Accessing the hotspot at 192.168.4.1 allows you to pick a new wifi connection.
-The display will show a count-down from 5 to 1, and then will display "conn".

 ###  Function Notes